abhishek7329sharma/Street_Style_Landing_Page/readme.md

 - How to link image
 - Button creation
 - Adding icons and placing side by side
-- Used flex to keep mesh and photo together.
+- Used position to keep mesh structure and photo together.

   <br>

 ![Street Style Landing Page](./1.png "Street Style Landing Page")